Cryru/Emotion/Documents/SoundManager.md

 You can invoke the `Pause()` function on the layer to pause playback, and the `Resume()` function to resume.
 You can only pause a layer in `Playing` status, and you can resume a layer in `Paused` status.
 If you play a track on a paused layer it will be resumed.
 If you queue a track on a paused layer, it will be added to the back of the playlist as usual and the layer will remain paused.

-You can change the relative volume of the layer using the `Volume` property, and the volume of all sound using the `Context.Settings.SoundSettings.Volume` property.
+You can change the relative volume of the layer using the `Volume` property, and the volume of all sound using the `Engine.Settings.SoundSettings.Volume` property.
 While the global volume's value must be between 0 and 100, the layer's volume can extend further - boosting the gain.

 **Note: Another state of pause is `FocusLossPause` which is applied automatically when the host loses focus and the layer is in Playing status.
 Any commands issued during this state are not run until the host regains focus.**